Free delivery for orders over R500. Subscribe to dog food and save 10%!

 A healthy dog will have an appropriate appetite for its age and activity level as well as drink enough water.
 Sudden changes in your dog’s eating and drinking habits without changes in activity levels are a warning sign something is not quite right.
 Loss of appetite is a non-specific sign that your dog is unwell, meaning it can be a symptom of a variety of diseases and conditions.
 Coupled with fever, pain, vomiting, diarrhoea or weakness require immediate medical attention by a vet.
 Also if your dog starts drinking excessively.

-A healthy diet should include an appropriate balance of easy digestible protein, fat, carbohydrates, vitamins and minerals for your dog’s age, size and activity level.
+A healthy diet should include an appropriate balance of easily digestible protein, fat, carbohydrates, vitamins and minerals for your dog’s age, size and activity level.
 The quality of the food is also imperative for the health of your dog.
 A good ingredient list should have identifiable ingredients (eg. lamb meat, carrots, coconut oil, insect protein) as opposed to unidentified ingredients (meat meal, poultry fat, animal fat and vegetable derivatives).

 Dog food with fillers such as maize, soy and wheat will provide your dog with empty calories and should be avoided.
 Try to look for foods that have healthy ancient grains instead.
 Many high-quality dog food brands will also include the amino acids L-Carnitine and Taurine as these are good for your dog’s heart and fat metabolism.
 Nala Health dog food has worked with innovative animal nutritionists to ensure the best quality nutrition for your dog.
 No fillers, artificial flavours, harmful preservatives or GMOs.
 We have only included premium, tasty and sustainable ingredients.